Kamnik

-Kamnik ([ˈkáːmnik]; Stein or Stein in Oberkrain) is a town in northern Slovenia.
-It is the central settlement of the Municipality of Kamnik.
-It encompasses a large part of the Kamnik Alps and the surrounding area.
+Kamnik ([ˈkáːmnik]; Stein or Stein in Oberkrain) is the ninth-largest town of Slovenia, located in the traditional province of Upper Carniola (northern Slovenia).
+It is the seat of the Municipality of Kamnik, which encompasses a large part of the Kamnik Alps and the surrounding area.
 The town of Kamnik has three castles as well as many examples of historical architecture.